 For soaps made only with olive oil, I recommend leaving more time in the molds, from 4 to 7 days, depending on the solidification.
 If the soap does not solidify within 14 days, then you must have some kind of problem.
 Read more this article to learn more about it.

 Step 11: Unmold and cut the bar soap

 If you used these silicone molds, simply unmold the soaps for curing.
 If you used plastic molds for your soap and have difficulties in unmolding, place the mold in the refrigerator for about 30 minutes.
 The bar of soap should unmold like an ice cube.

-With soap bars, you can use only a sharp knife to cut the bar into small soaps.
-If you want more precision in the cut, I recommend to have a set with a professional cutter and the cutting box.
+With soap bars, you don’t have to use more than a sharp knife to cut your soap into small bars.
+If you want more precision in the cut, I recommend to purchase a professional soap cutter, like the one in the image below.

 Step 12: Curing the soap

 After unmolding and cutting the soaps, they can appear ready to use, having a very intense and pleasant aroma.

 However, they are not yet ready for use, as they need to cure, that is, they need to completely release the water that still exists in its composition and finish the saponification process.

 To cure soaps, you need a well-ventilated, cool area, without too much moisture, direct sunlight or extreme temperatures.

 Place them on a sheet of wax paper and leave a space between them so that the air can circulate freely.
 Leave to cure for at least 4 weeks up to 8 weeks.
 See the recipes.